-Minimum Residual Disinfectant Level (MinRDL) - The minimum level of residual disinfectant required at the entry point to the distribution system.
+Minimum Residual Disinfectant Level - The minimum level of residual disinfectant required at the entry point to the distribution system.

+Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water.
 Level 1 Assessment - A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.